Saturday, August 8, 2009

 Google Chrome

 Unfortunately for Google Chrome, you can't control the page background or text colors (this is true as to the latest version at the time of writing this post, the version I have here is 2.0.172.39 which is the latest version).
-The only solution I found was to use a bookmarklet, this is a short piece of code that you add to your bookmarks, you click it everytime you want to change the colors of the page (actually you can also paste it into your browser's bar then press Enter to make it work).
+The only solution I found was to use a bookmarklet, this is a short piece of code that you add to your bookmarks, you click it everytime you want to change the colors of the page (actually you can also paste it into your browser's address bar then press Enter to make it work).
 This is not really practical but it's all what you've got for now, hope google will fix this soon.
 I created this little bookmarklet for you which will change the background color to black and the text color to light grey (copy the code and paste it into the address bar in Google Chrome then press Enter, you should add it to your bookmarks to make it easier to change the color of the page by only clicking it):

 javascript:(function(){var allElements=document.getElementsByTagName("*");for(var i=0;i<allElements.length;i++){var element=allElements[i];element.style.background="#000 !important";element.style.color="#C0C0C0 !important";element.style.borderColor="#C0C0C0 !important";if(element.tagName.toLowerCase()=="a"){element.style.color="#00E !important";}}})()